Table of Contents

 Key Takeaways

 Annuities are a type of insurance contract that focuses on growing your assets and helping to provide a guaranteed income.
-Some contracts provide a death benefit for the annuity value that's not paid out during your lifetime.
+Some contracts also include a death benefit for any annuity value that is not paid out during your lifetime.

-Here's a look at how annuity death benefits work and when choosing an annuity with a death benefit may be a good idea.
+Here is a look at how annuity death benefits work and when choosing an annuity with a death benefit may make sense.

 How Annuity Death Benefits Work

-When a death claim occurs, annuities typically pay death benefits to a beneficiary named in the contract.
-Naming a beneficiary other than the estate can help this process go more smoothly, and can help ensure that the proceeds go to whoever the individual wanted the money to go to rather than going through probate.
+When a death claim occurs, annuities usually pay a death benefit to a beneficiary named in the contract.
+Naming a beneficiary other than your estate can help the process move more smoothly and help the proceeds go directly to the intended person instead of going through probate.

 When present, a death benefit is automatically included with your contract.
-Depending on the type of annuity you purchase, you may be able to add enhanced death benefits and features, but there could be additional costs or fees associated with these add-ons.
+Depending on the type of annuity you purchase, you may be able to add enhanced death benefits and features.
+These add-ons may come with extra costs or fees.

 Options for Annuity Death Benefits

-You may be able to choose from several types of annuity death benefits depending on your contract and your insurer.
-Here are some of the different options:
+You may be able to choose from several types of annuity death benefits, depending on your contract and insurer.
+Here are some common options.

 Standard Death Benefit